jadTalbert/ansible-install-couchbase-server-kubernetes/README.md

 ## Setup
-It is recommended that you use a stand-alone host that has Ansible installed on it and use the host to promote changes to your newly provisioned Couchbase nodes.
+It is recommended that you use a stand-alone host that has Ansible installed on it and use the host to promote changes to your newly provisioned EKS cluster.

 ## Step1: